 Dalton State Hosts Summer Camp Fun for Kids

-Exciting new activities for kids who are interested in exploring science, mathematics, technology, literature, and art will be offered at Dalton State this summer.
+Exciting new activities for kids who are interested in exploring science, mathematics, technology, literature, and art will be offered at Dalton State in summer of 2016.
 All students who are in the second- through-eighth grade are eligible to register for any of the camps for their age range.

 The College is now accepting registrations for: